-A good 1960s church of striking design, one of the best of many built in the Diocese from designs by Reynolds & Scott, but not outstanding for its time
+A 1960s church of striking design, one of the best of many built in the diocese from designs by Reynolds & Scott.

 In 1916 Canon Croft, parish priest of St Hugh’s Church, Lincoln, purchased the plot of land at the junction of Boultham Park Road and Skellingthorpe Road, then tennis courts and allotments.
 Boultham Hall was purchased by the Council in 1929 and Mass was said in an upstairs room there.
 In 1948 a storage hut was bought from Reeves Haulage near Bardney and was erected on the site to serve as a Mass centre.
 This was subsequently enlarged and, in 1958, Mass was said in the new school hall.
 On 2 May 1966 Bishop Ellis laid the foundation stone of the new church of St Peter and St Paul, which opened the following year.
 The cost was around £80,000; almost double the cost of Our Lady of Lincoln Church, completed three years earlier.
 The narthex was remodelled in 2001 by John Halton Design Ltd., who also modified the sanctuary floor and canopy over the tabernacle in 2008.